hamidb80/spiderqlite/readme.md

 At this point, he dreamt of something that is compatible to SQL as it can be put upon SQLite; and SpQL is found!

 ## Terminology
 Spider is well-known instinct which walks on his network (🕸).
-The network is metaphore of graph.
+The network is metaphore for *graph*.

 ## Modes
 ### as Library